A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Reduction strategy and examples

-As for $(3)$, it is enough to show that we never assign to a redex that will be reduced during the call-by-value reduction a label $\alpha $ that cannot be assigned to any redex occurring during the logical reduction.
-If we have this, indeed, $(2)$ guarantees that, if the redex is reduced by the CBN strategy, the logical strategy will not erase it but reduce it, and hence we have that $(3)$ holds.
-Therefore, we show that the labelling of redexes during the CBN reduction never introduces a label that cannot be assigned to any redex occurring during the logical reduction.
-We prove this by induction on the number $i$ of the stage of the computation: \begin{itemize} \item Base case.
+\begin{lemma} If during a \emph{labelled, twin reduction} no redex in $t_\text{Logic}^n$ has the label $\alpha$ of the redex in $t_\text{CBN}^n$ that we are reducing, then some redexes with label $\alpha $ occurred during the reduction of $t_\text{Logic}^0$ into $t_\text{Logic}^n$ and these redexes have been reduced -- as opposed to simply erased. \end{lemma} \begin{proof} Lemma \ref{lem:no-reduce-erase} guarantees that, if a redex is reduced by the CBN strategy, the logical strategy will not erase it but reduce it.
+Hence, in order to prove the statement, it is enough to show that, according to Definition \ref{def:labelling}, we never assign to a redex that will be reduced during the CBN reduction a label $\alpha $ that cannot be assigned to any redex occurring during the logical reduction.
+We prove that this holds by induction on the number $n$ of the stage of the computation: \begin{itemize} \item Base case.
 We first consider body-generated redexes.
 It is enough to show that if the first redex reduced during the CBN reduction generates a new redex, also the logical reduction of the redexes with the same label does.
-But this follows from (2) and from the fact that, even though the logical reduction could reduce other redexes before the one which is being reduced in the CBN reduction, once the conditions under which a reductum of a redex is a redex are met, they cannot be made false by reducing other redexes.
+But this follows from Lemma \ref{lem:no-reduce-erase} and from the fact that, even though the logical reduction could reduce other redexes before the one which is being reduced in the CBN reduction, once the conditions under which a reductum of a redex is a redex are met, they cannot be made false by reducing other redexes.
 As for argument-generated redexes, we must also consider the duplication of the argument of the reduction and the behaviour of the labelled variables that are replaced by the argument during the reduction.
 The only new potential problem that arises in this case is that a variable label that occurs in $t_\text{CBN}^0$ is erased from $t_\text{Logic}^0$ before the last redex that yields $t_\text{Logic}^1$ is reduced.
 But this implies that the new redex occurring in $t_\text{CBN}^1$ will be erased later on in the CBN reduction.
 And since, as we argued in proving $(2)$, the CBN strategy never reduces a redex occurring in a term that can be erased, the statement holds.